gfanti/bitcoin-trickle-diffusion/README.md

 	"-e","--estimator", dest='estimators',default=[], type=int, help="Which estimator to use (0)first-spy, (1)ML (approximate)", action='append'

-We include below instructions for running the simulations used to generate each of our figures.
+We include below instructions for running the simulations in our paper.
+You may need to tune the runtimes (especially for diffusion) if the simulations are taking too long.
+This shouldn't affect accuracy too much, provided you run the simulation environment long enough for a node's local environment to get the message/transaction.

 Figure 2: Run the following
 python main.py -t 5000 -s 0 -w -e 0